mattywarner/data_management_demo/README.md

 # Hello world!
-Example text for demo repository with spelling mitsake that will be fixed later.
+Example text for demo repository with spelling mistake that will be fixed later.

+Fixed error!!